ashishpanchal33/ashishpanchal33.github.io/_pages/about.md

 I'm deeply concerned about the insidious inequities perpetuated by evolving and persistent dogmas that infiltrate AI-powered products and services.
 Data-driven AI tools can unknowingly perpetuate our own ill-founded and often-forgotten biases.
 Even when we identify, rectify, and evolve beyond these biases, majority of our transcripts often reflects outdated beliefs.
 This older, biases forms the omnipresent machine learning and data pipelines, exacerbating the problem.

-Therefore, it is paramount that AI evolves with us, or even better, facilitates our positive evolution!
+Therefore, it is paramount that AI learns to evolve and adapt with us, or even better, facilitates our positive evolution!